-Spaghetti Bolognese is my kids’ all-time favourite meal, and a dish my brother and I loved as kids (I now make a vegan version for myself).
+Spaghetti Bolognese is my kids’ all-time favourite meal, and a dish my brother and I loved as kids.

-This dish makes an easy, filling midweek meal for the boys.
+It makes for an easy, filling midweek meal for the boys.

 Here’s how I like to make it: